maziac/DeZog/documentation/ReverseEngineeringUsage.md

 - Interrupts: The interrupt address is not known at the beginning.
 I.e. as long as you do not break into the interrupt DeZog will not be able to disassemble the code.
 - Same for ```JP (HL)```.
 The jump address is only available during run time.
 Therefore DeZog cannot disassemble this prior to execution.
 - Self-modifying code.
 DeZog does not fetch and disassemble the code on every step.
 Therefore, in case of self-modifying code, you may not see the correct disassembly.
 If the code looks suspicious you can do a manual refresh of the disassembly by pressing the refresh button ![](images/ReverseEngineeringUsage/disasm_refresh.jpg) in the top right of the disasm.list file.
+- For the same reason (Dezog does not fetch and disassemble the code on every step) the data portions in the disassembly may not be up-to-date.
+In doubt re-fresh the disassembly.

 To keep the disassembly up-to-date most of the time DeZog decides to automatically update the disassembly under the following occasions:
-- The slots (i.e. the current banking/paging) changes.
+- The slots (i.e. the current banking/paging) change.
 - The memory contents at the current PC has changed.
-- The PC is at a former unknown address (e.g. at an interrupt).
+- The PC is at a former unknown, not disassembled, address (e.g. at an interrupt).

 Anyhow: If in doubt that the disassembly is recent you can also compare it with the (brute force) disassembly in the VARIABLE pane, e.g.:
 ![](images/ReverseEngineeringUsage/variables_disassembly.jpg)